Ek Ladka Ek Ladki

 Ek Ladka Ek Ladki (translation: A boy and a girl) is a 1992 Indian Hindi romantic comedy film directed by Vijay Sadanah, starring Salman Khan and Neelam Kothari.
-It is a remake of the 1987 Bengali film Samrat O Shundori, which itself is based on a novel by Sankar.
+It is a remake of the 1987 Bengali film Samrat O Shundori, which itself is based on 1987 American film Overboard.

 Plot

 Bhagwati Prasad (Anupam Kher) looks after the vast estate of his deceased brother, assisted by his wife, and brother-in-law, Markutey.
 Bhagwati has gotten into debt and has been embezzling money in order to pay his debtors.
 His spoiled and rude niece, Renu (Neelam), who resides in the United States decides to pay them a visit.
 Bhagwati welcomes her and makes her feel at home, but Renu is not easily satisfied until she gets a speedboat so that she can be on her own.
 Alerted by her lawyer, she starts to scrutinize recent transactions and finds 1.5 million rupees missing.
 She asks Bhagwati to provide her with an explanation within 2 days.
 Then she gets into her speed boat, only to get involved in an accident, planned by Bhagwati, and disappears.

 She was saved by some of the fishermen nearby and was handed over to the police.
 Police then look for her family members as she suffers from amnesia, due to the accident.
 After no one shows up for a long time, Raja (Salman Khan) takes advantage of this only to take revenge for an old encounter between them.
 He proves to the police that Renu is his lost wife by telling of a mark on her lower back.
 Raja tells her that they have three kids together and the kids help him in lying to her.
 In truth, the kids are his dead brother's boys.